CertusGroup/ciutshi/docs/source/faq.md

 ## Why does this exist?

-Data management and data governance should not be costly or require complex tools: you just need consistent and rigorous practices that help you accumulate useful system information over time.
+Data management and data governance should not be costly or require complex tools: you just need consistent and rigorous metadata practices that help you accumulate useful data collection and data system information over time.